swannysec/swannysec.github.io/_posts/bedepoverlap.md

 ![Fourth Actor](https://swannysec.net/public/bedep13.jpg)

-Here's an additional representation using bubble view by number of links.
+Here's an additional representation using bubble view.
+This view adjusts the size of the entities based, in this case, on the number of links associated with them.
 Again, the actor e-mails are in red:

 ![Bubbles](https://swannysec.net/public/bedep15.jpg)